morganbrooks/MDAPy/README.md

    Use a production WSGI server instead.
  * Debug mode: on
 ```

+Note that we assume the user is spinning the Dash application from within the `src` folder.

 ### IsoplotR
 Explain about the package and its use here.
 ### 2.3) Heroku Deployment